Turnip vs Radish - Health impact and Nutrition Comparison

 On the other hand, radishes are richer in folate.

 300g of turnips satisfy 70% of the daily requirement of vitamin C and 21% of vitamin B6.
-Whereas, 300g of radishes satisfy 50% of the daily requirement of vitamin C and 19% of folate requirements.
+In comparison, 300g of radishes satisfy 50% of the daily requirement of vitamin C and 19% of folate requirements.

 Turnips are richer in copper compared to radishes.
 Turnips contain 70% more copper.